khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 #### Dark

 This is the secondary color for the spinner.
-It’s a great alternative for times when the spinner doesn’t need to stand out as much (background activity for example).
+It’s a great alternative for times when the spinner doesn’t need to stand out as much.
+For example, when used to indicate background activity or when used within small elements such as icon buttons.

 #### Light